 The values of cooling water temperature and its heat transfer coefficient vary from meniscus to mold exit.
-The actual profiles are taken from a more advanced heat transfer model, CON1D [26] The contact resistance differs from its physical value between steel and copper because it also includes the effect of oscillation marks is included.
-The heat extraction rate is mainly determined by the gap in the interfacial further laver. which depends on the instantaneous mold wall distortion and the shrinkage of the shell.
+The actual profiles are taken from a more advanced heat transfer model, CON1D The contact resistance differs from its physical value between steel and copper because it also includes the effect of oscillation marks is included.
+The heat extraction rate is mainly determined by the gap in the interfacial laver, which further depends the instantaneous mold wall distortion and the shrinkage of the shell.
 Mold distortion from Eq.
 (4) is given in Fig. (5).